cau-se/ARCHES-PiCar-X/docs/explore/ptdt.md

 # PUBLISH A MESSAGE TO TURN RIGHT WITH 50 percent motor speed
 rostopic pub /picarx/drive/command picarx_msgs/Drive "{speed: 50, angle: 20}"
 ```

+The PiCar-X should turn right by 20 degree and move in circles until you send another command.